VOR Navigation

 5. Intercepting a radial:

-Intercepting a radial is a matter of choosing the angle at which you wish to get on the line, and then doing some utterly simple math.
+at which you wish to get on the line, and then doing some utterly

 Bracketing is the craft of getting and staying on a direct track to a navigation facility, by making adjustments for wind drift.
 The idea is this: get on the line and hold a heading.
 The wind pushes you off the track.
 Pick a heading to get back to the line, and then split the difference.
 Repeat until you find the heading that holds the CDI steady, straight up and down.